rust-lang/rust/active/0000-trait-based-exception-handling.md

 The capability can be exposed either by generalizing `break` to take an optional value argument and break out of any block (not just loops), or by generalizing `return` to take an optional lifetime argument and return from any block, not just the outermost block of the function.
-This feature is independently useful and I believe it should be added, but as it is only used here in this RFC as an explanatory device, and implementing the RFC does not require exposing it, I am going to arbitrarily choose the `break` syntax for the following and won't discuss the question further.
+This feature is only used in this RFC as an explanatory device, and implementing the RFC does not require exposing it, so I am going to arbitrarily choose the `break` syntax for the following and won't discuss the question further.